 How ANV is Challenging Oppressive Dynamics Through Urban FarmingBy Geana Sieburger |

-Last quarter, we supported Acta Non Verba: Youth Urban Farm Project (ANV).
-They work to elevate life in Oakland and beyond by challenging oppressive dynamics and environments through urban farming.
+From October 1 - December 31, 3% of your online purchases will be redistributed to Acta Non Verba: Youth Urban Farm Project (ANV).
 Founded and led mainly by women of color from the surrounding neighborhood and larger community, ANV creates a safe and creative outdoor space for children, youth, and families in East Oakland, CA. ANV engages and strengthens young people’s understanding of nutrition, food production, the natural world and healthy living as well as strengthens their ties to the community.

 Geana: Can you tell us about ANV's main projects?